Adoption readiness

 I can commit to 2 structured walks (45–90 min total) daily

-I have a alone-time training plan that starts before the first full workday
+I have an alone-time training plan that starts before the first full workday

 I have or will get a monitoring camera to check for signs of distress

-I've asked the rescue/foster about this dog's alone-time history
+I've asked the rescue/foster about this dog's alone-time and barking history

 I have a front-clip harness for elevator and lobby management